-Bright colors and a tiki bar backdrop brighten this tropical tree in Bradenton Beach.
+Bright colors and a tiki bar backdrop brighten this tropical Christmas tree in Bradenton Beach.

-Bok Tower Gardens gets in the spirit with a tree made from beautiful bromeliads in Lake Wales (via Visit Central Florida).
+Bok Tower Gardens gets in the spirit with a tree made from beautiful bromeliads in Lake Wales in Central Florida.

 These lights are more traditional, but you have to be impressed with the scale of this 100 foot tree in Delray Beach, Palm Beach County.
 Wow!

 You know that saying, “Give experiences, not things.”?

 These fun activities nicely deliver fabulous memories with some holiday fun.
 Christmas card photo opp!